dfinity/interface-spec/spec/index.md

     Default value: 2592000 (approximately 30 days).

+The optional `sender_canister_version` parameter can contain the caller's canister version.
+If provided, its value must be equal to `ic0.canister_version`.

+Until code is installed, the canister is `Empty` and behaves like a canister that has no public methods.

 ### IC method `update_settings` {#ic-update\_settings}

 Only *controllers* of the canister can update settings.
 See [IC method](#ic-create_canister) for a description of settings.

 Not including a setting in the `settings` record means not changing that field.
 The defaults described above are only relevant during canister creation.

+The optional `sender_canister_version` parameter can contain the caller's canister version.
+If provided, its value must be equal to `ic0.canister_version`.

 ### IC method `install_code` {#ic-install\_code}